paulhibbitts/test-docsify-this/README.md

 ##### theme-color

 Set a custom theme color, defined using the standard hexadecimal format _without the '#' symbol_ with the optional **theme-color** parameter (not included in the Advanced Web Page Builder), for example:
-https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&docsify-core-theme=true&theme-color=CC0000.
-This parameter can be particularly valuable when using the core Docsify v5 theme via `docsify-core-theme` and wanting to retain the default link style.
+https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&core-theme-styles=true&theme-color=CC0000.
+This parameter can be particularly valuable when using the core Docsify v5 theme via `core-theme-styles` and wanting to retain the default link style.

 ##### theme-color-dark-mode

 Set a custom theme color in dark mode, defined using the standard hexadecimal format _without the '#' symbol_ with the optional **theme-color-dark-mode** parameter (not included in the Advanced Web Page Builder), for example:
-https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&docsify-core-theme=true&theme-color=CC0000&dark-mode=auto&theme-color-dark-mode=FF9E9E.
-This parameter can be particularly valuable when using the core Docsify v5 theme via `docsify-core-theme` and wanting to retain the default link style.
+https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&core-theme-styles=true&theme-color=CC0000&dark-mode=auto&theme-color-dark-mode=FF9E9E.
+This parameter can be particularly valuable when using the core Docsify v5 theme via `core-theme-styles` and wanting to retain the default link style.

 ##### theme-classes